Andrei0872/my-dev-notes/notebooks/networking.md

 * FORWARD policty - control where packets can be routed within a LAN

+* nexthop - an IP address entry a routing table which specifies the closest router in its routing path

 ## Examples

 ### Change the policy of a chain